elv35/Hello-World/README.md

 Elv35 here.
 I'm a fullstack developper in the making.
 I'm enjoying the coding environment.
-Will love to get some assistance and advise from you.
+Will love to get some assistance and advise from you guys.
+Thanks.